RubberDuckDestroyer/hitarthasrani.com/content/blog/2023-12-01-aws-chatbot/index.md

 AWS Chatbot can notify you about events happening on your AWS account.

 * Alert you on findings from SecurityHub, CloudWatch Alarms and anything via SNS.
-* Alert you on Budget alerts
+* Notify you of Budget alerts
 * Alert you on events from Cloudformation Stacks or AWS Dev tools from CodeBuild, CodePipeline and CodeDeploy.
 * Other services include AWS Config, Amazon GuardDuty, Amazon EventBridge, the AWS Health dashboard.